 - A suite of ten card versions, with sets of ten cards on particular themes – e.g., ‘ten key moments in Christian mission’, ‘ten key Christian spiritual writers’, ‘ten key moments in the development of Christian denominations’, etc.

-- Recently I tried out with a group an activity based on David Bosch’s 7 ‘missional paradigms’ in the history of Christianity, where participants try to arrange aspects of each missional paradigm in order, under some broad period headings.
+- I’ve also tried out with a group an activity based on David Bosch’s 7 ‘missional paradigms’ in the history of Christianity, where participants try to arrange aspects of each missional paradigm in order, under some broad period headings.
 It seems to work pretty well.
 Again I have a trial version of this, if anyone’s interested.

 Once I’ve got these where I want them, I’ll upload them to this website, along with some simple playing rules, for downloading.
-But please be patient – I’m working on this in my spare time and this stuff may not appear until 2017!
+But please be patient – I’m working on this in my spare time and this stuff may not appear until late 2018!